 - If you code does not compile with make: 0 points.
-No discussions. - We run public (public-test-XXX and secret tests against your implementation.
-Passing our tests gets you points. - We run your test suite against our correct (public-XXX) and buggy (public-bug-XXX) implementations - you get points if your test suite finds our bugs while passing our correct reference implementation.
-Bonus points will be awarded for teams that find previously unknown bugs in the reference implementation within the scope of the specification. - Test your tests against the provided correct and buggy reference implementations!
+No discussions. - ▶ If you code exhibits undefined behavior and thus works on your system but not ours: 0 points.
+No discussions. - ► We run tests against your implementation.
+Passing our tests gets you points. - We run your test suite against our correct and buggy (bugX-XXX) implementations - you get points if your test suite finds our bugs while passing our correct reference implementation.
+Bonus points will be awarded for teams that find previously unknown bugs in the reference implementation within the scope of the specification.3 - Test your tests against the provided correct and buggy reference implementations!